Ignite-Laboratories/Enigmaneering/enigma1/E1S1 - Binary Subdivision.md

 A single missing zero could entirely destroy the logical structure of data - fun! =)

       ⬐ Full bit width   ⬐ Equivalent numeric value
-    [ 0 0 1 0 1 0 1 0 ] (42) <- Logical form
+    [ 0 0 1 0 1 0 1 0 ] (42)  Logical form
-        [ 1 0 1 0 1 0 ] (42) <- Numeric form
+        [ 1 0 1 0 1 0 ] (42)  Numeric form
               ⬑ Truncated bit width

 Here, the logical form is a _byte_ - but that's not a hard requirement, just the universal standard.

-This is what we will ultimately be exploiting to facilitate binary synthesis!
+This is what we ultimately wil be exploiting to facilitate binary synthesis!
 Some values can be stored in _far less bits_ than they're logically stored at, and the quality of that is what this solution highlights.
 As you walk down an index and print out the binary values the bit length shrinks in an exponential decay.
-To highlight this, there is a unique quality of binary that we can demonstrate - pattern subdivision.
+To highlight this, one can use a pattern to subdivide an index.

 Let's take an 11-bit index and subdivide it into eight regions using a note (3-bit) pattern: